CrateOrg/autotype/README.md

 ## KNOWN BUGS

-If the text starts with a minux sign (-), autotype will interpret it as an option.
+If the text starts with a minus sign (-), autotype will interpret it as an option.
 To avoid this, use the `--` option to signal the end of options:

     $ autotype -d 10 -- '-hello'